VladVen/git-issue/README.md

 ## 1. Oh, no!
 Wrong name
 Let's imagine the next situation.
 You accidentally made a commit with wrong name or email.
 In basic situation, when you figured that you last commit have wrong author, you can fix it quickly.
 Simply run this command `git commit --amend --author="Author Name <email@address.com>" --no-edit` with proper author.
-You can find detailed explanation of `--amend` flag [here](https://www.atlassian.com/git/tutorials/rewriting-history#git-commit--amend)
+You can find detailed explanation of `--amend` flag [here](https://www.atlassian.com/git/tutorials/rewriting-history#git-commit--amend).

+You can find a branch named `wrong-name` which contains commit with message`Wrong commit`.
+Your __first task__ is to fix that commit with you actual name.
+> *Will be better if you fix commit message too (read `--amend` documentation)
+>
+> If commit is already pushed to the remote, you can override it using `git push -f`, be careful with `-f` flag it will override you target branch